Syria's Assad says U.S. pressure, sanctions obstructing return of refugees | Law-Order

 Syria's Assad says U.S. pressure, sanctions obstructing return of refugees

-EU policy chief Josep Borrell said in a statement on Tuesday that the body had turned down an invitation to attend as "the priority at present is real action to create conditions for safe, voluntary, dignified and sustainable return of refugees and internally displaced persons to their areas of origin."
+EU policy chief Josep Borrell said on Tuesday the body had turned down an invitation to attend the conference as "the priority at present is real action to create conditions for safe, voluntary, dignified and sustainable return of refugees and internally displaced persons to their areas of origin".
+He cited obstacles to a safe return that included indiscriminate detention, torture, and inadequate basic services.

+Russia's Foreign Minister Sergei Lavrov criticized Washington and its allies for declining to attend the conference and blamed Assad's opponents who backed insurgents for the exodus of millions of Syrians.
+"We consider this approach of our opponents yet another evidence of double standards concerning Syria," Lavrov said in a speech delivered by President Vladimir Putin's envoy for Syria, Alexander Lavrentyev.

+Putin last week praised Assad for his efforts to try to get more than 850,000 Syrians back home, saying it was crucial for the country's "post-conflict recovery".

 - READ MORE ON: